Nebraska Disaster Behavioral Health

 Latest News

-Essential De‑escalation Skills for Frontline Workers
+Essential De‑escalation Skills

 Prepares frontline workers to de‑escalate situations involving emotionally‑charged individuals.